PriyankaSPawar/Data-Cleaning-and-Storytelling_with_Pandas_Seaborn/README.md

     - Software Engineer, Lina, claims the issues have to do with wrong encodings and bad maintenance practices in our database

 ## Challenges :
-- There are no customer data, so we cannot comment on customer satisfaction or retention
+- There are no customer data, so we cannot comment on customer satisfaction or retention.
-- Customer acquisition can be measured by the number of orders placed
+- Customer acquisition can be measured by the number of orders placed.
-- Company growth may be measured by the increase in orders placed
+- Company growth may be measured by the increase in orders placed.
-- The pros for discounts are based on long term benefits, so we need to assess the evolution of the entire period
+- The pros for discounts are based on long term benefits, so we need to assess the evolution of the entire period.
-- Unclear how to assess whether the company is more regarded as a discounter
+- Unclear how to assess whether the company is more regarded as a discounter.

 ## Analysis questions to get started (Keep asking questions)
 - What is the time period that the dataset covers?
 (Priyanka)